 Lane County Employment Trends

-According to Oregon Employment Department projections, Lane County will add 16,800 jobs between 2014 and 2024 .
+According to Oregon Employment Department projections, Lane County will add 19,300 jobs between 2017 and 2027 .
 This represents an 11% increase in employment over 10 years.
-The growth stems from anticipated private-sector gains of 15,700 jobs and the addition of 1,100 jobs in government.
-As shown in the figure below, all Lane County industries are expected to add jobs from 2014-2024.
-Health care leads the way in forecasted job growth.
+The growth stems from anticipated private-sector gains of 16,700 jobs and the addition of 1,500 jobs in government.
+Even in industries that are expected to grow slowly, there will be opportunities created by replacement needs.

 Statewide data shows unemployment rates for teens remains elevated after the recession.
 Lane County’s youth unemployment rates show a similar pattern as the rest of Oregon.

 Additional information specific to Lane County can be accessed here.